Dan Larimer: The Man Who Can't Sit Still

 Blumer had founded his first company aged just 15, when he created Gamecliff, which facilitated the valuation, sale and exchange of in-game items in online games.
 The setup would be the same as with previous Larimer endeavours: Blumer would act as the CEO and face of the business, while Larimer took care of the geek side of things.

-In a video introducing Block.one, Larimer describes the company as, ‘a publisher of open-source software.
+Larimer describes Block.one as, ‘a publisher of open-source software.
 We make our software free and available for anyone to use to launch their own blockchains.’
 Block.one is essentially a parent and holding company for a number of projects, the most prevalent of which is EOS.IO – the issuer of the EOS cryptocurrency.
 EOS ranks as the 17th most valuable crypto by market cap and launched in 2018 billed as an ‘Ethereum-killer’ smart contract blockchain.

 The EOS platform is designed to allow developers to build DApps quicker and easier than they might on others – most notably Ethereum.
 As well as educational tools to help these developers, it also offers increased levels of scalability, making use once again of DPoS and Graphene for faster transaction throughput.